SMT-COMP/smt-comp/rules/rules25.md

 are providing essential BenchExec support.

-**Disclosure.** François Bobot is part of the developing team of the SMT solver COLIBRI [@colibri].
-David Déharbe was part of the developing team of the SMT solver veriT [@verit].
-Martin Jonáš is part of the developing team of the SMT solver Q3B [@Q3B] and was a member of the developing team of the SMT solver MathSAT5 [@MathSAT5].
-Dominik Winterer has been conducting large-scale testing campaigns for discovering and preventing unsoundness issues in SMT solvers.
+**Disclosure.** François Bobot is part of the developing team of the SMT solver [COLIBRI](https://colibri.frama-c.com/).
+David Déharbe was part of the developing team of the SMT solver [veriT](https://verit.loria.fr/).
+Martin Jonáš is part of the developing team of the SMT solver [Q3B](https://github.com/martinjonas/Q3B) and was a member of the developing team of the SMT solver [MathSAT5](https://mathsat.fbk.eu/).
+Dominik Winterer has been conducting large-scale testing campaigns for discovering and preventing unsoundness issues in SMT solvers [yinyang](https://github.com/testsmt/yinyang).

-## References
-[1] Le Berre, D., & Simon, L. (2003). *The Essentials of the SAT 2003 Competition*.
-In Sixth International Conference on Theory and Applications of Satisfiability Testing (Vol. 2919, pp. 452–467).
-Springer (LNCS).

 [^1]: Earlier versions of this document include contributions from Clark